fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-By making the tool aware of protobuf semantics, we can teach it how to ensure the the edits it makes are safe from multiple perspectives.
+By making the tool aware of protobuf semantics, we can teach it how to ensure that the edits it makes are safe from multiple perspectives.
 Safe from a wire format evolution perspective, or no-ops from a generated code perspective.

 We hope that this tool will provide a baseline capability for the protobuf ecosystem that has value far beyond simply updating to the latest edition.

-**All this sounds great, but when can I have it?**
+**All this sounds great, but when can I use it?**

 *ADVANCE*